The last month of Hong Kong's traditional high season, December means blue skies, no humidity, and cool but not cold weather.

 What about Christmas in Hong Kong?

-While New Year isn't celebrated quite as energetically as Chinese New Year in Jan or Feb, there will still be plenty of options for those who want to spend the night in a pub or club.
+While New Year isn't celebrated quite as energetically as Chinese New Year a little later, there will still be plenty of options for those who want to spend the night in a pub or club.

 Not only is the humidity well and truly forgotten, but this is the least rain Hong Kong sees in any month.
 As long as you aren't expecting to hit the beach and sip cocktails under the palm trees (in which case look at September or October), December is a fantastic month to visit.